louisesykes198/Resin-Treasures/README.md

 - As a user, I want to view my loyalty stamp progress in my profile.

 - As a user, I want to be notified when I unlock a reward.

+### Wishlist

+- As a user, I want to add items to my wishlist to save them for later.

+- As a user, I want to view and manage my wishlist from my profile.

+- As a user, I want to remove items I no longer want from my wishlist.